yannicklansink/Dev-info-support-.net/React/T3 Stack.md

 npx prisma db push # This tells Prisma to take current state of things in schema to set that to the database, wherever that server is. npx prisma studio

+Workflow for changes in database: npx pisma db push npm install # so typescript knows about the changes? (npx prisma generate)
 ```